Cut up the plywood

 I keep a lot of stuff in plastic storage bins.
 I had several stacks of them throughout my garage, and it seemed that every time I needed something, it was always in the bin at the bottom.
 So I decided to build myself a bin storage system to give me easy access to all my bins.

 These bin towers are simple to build, don’t require expensive tools, and actually add wall space without losing a lot of floor space.
 I designed the towers to fit 16- to 18-gallon bins with a lid size of about 18 x 24 in.
 I had so much extra space when I was done that I had to go buy a few more tools!

-Use these diagrams to lay out your 3/4′ plywood cuts for one bin tower’s top, bottom, shelves and sides.
-The 1/4′ plywood back is not shown here.
+Use the diagrams to lay out your 3/4′ plywood cuts for one bin tower’s top, bottom, shelves and sides.

 Paint the parts before assembly